 DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

-Thread · When the question you're asking stops mattering
+Thread · When the question stops mattering

 The federation arguing with itself